 Mother’s Day is not a joyful holiday for everyone.
-Many people around the world have a hard time on this day, including those affected by infertility, miscarriage, death of a child, or estrangement.
+Many people have a hard time on this day, including those affected by infertility, miscarriage, death of a child, or estrangement.
 You don’t have to go it alone—reaching out to a close friend, or finding a therapist familiar with the concern you’re facing, can make a huge difference in how you feel.

 How Many People Are Grieving on Mother’s Day?